Datscha – Russian cuisine in Berlin

 At the time of the Soviet Union the dacha — the cottage in the green — was the very personal dream of happiness for most Russians: There weren’t any trips abroad.
 On the dacha one could relax from the big city life, from work or university stress and was able to choose one's favourite activities, carry them out for as long as one wishes to, and share them with friends and family.

-Following the instant success of our legendary “Datscha” in Berlin’s Friedrichshain district we opened a second “Datscha” in Kreuzberg, where you can enjoy our Russian specialties in the same cosy atmosphere.
+Following the instant success of our legendary “Datscha” in Berlin’s Friedrichshain district we opened a second “Datscha” in Kreuzberg and our "favourite child" - the third Datscha in Prenzlauer Berg, where you can enjoy our Russian specialities in the same cosy atmosphere.

 Dacha, in this sense, is also the lifestyle of its owners.